SiyamSajnan/LLMs-NNs-for-Sentiment-Classification-of-Disaster-Tweets/README.md

 - **RoBERTa**: Achieved an F1-score of 0.83.
 - **DistilBERT**: Slightly lower but effective, with an F1-score of 0.82.
 - **Deep Learning Baselines (LSTM, CNN)**: Lower F1-scores, ranging from 0.42 to 0.69, highlighting the superior performance of transformer-based models over the conventional NN models.

+## Includes
+An IEEE format report on this topic.

 ## Contributing
 Contributions are encouraged!
 Please fork this repository and submit pull requests with any enhancements or improvements.